About The Modern Mr. and Mrs.

-You’re secretly using porn, or have been caught by your partner and you’re in a constant cloud of shame, guilt, and remorse.
+You’re secretly using masturbation,porn, and/or sex to cope and maybe have been caught by your partner and you’re in a constant cloud of shame, guilt, and remorse.
 You are wondering why you’re so “weak” and wonder why you can’t just stop even though you’ve tried hundreds of times.
 You are dying inside wanting to get rid of this addiction but no one understands the hell you’re in every day, trying to constantly stay sober.

 You’re shattered, broken, and traumatized at the discovery of your partner’s addiction.
 You have no one to go to, no one to who understands, and experts you’ve reached out to blame your for his addiction, labeling you a “co-addict” or “co-dependent” when you’re just traumatized.
 You are suddenly someone you don’t recognize.
 You’re disorganized, forgetful, hyper-vigilant, insomniatic or waking from nightmares, and either losing or gaining weight from the disturbance of eating.
 You just want to get your feet back on the ground and return to living life but are at a loss as to how to do that.

 Why do I care so much?
 What’s my story?